The Best Tactical Knife Review

 What We Didn’t Like

-The blade of this knife is rather short, and there are absolutely no convenient features onboard – no glass breakers, no seatbelt cutters, so don’t expect a versatile knife.
-Truth be told, almost always these features are unnecessary, so don’t consider it as a fatal flaw.
+The blade of this knife is relatively short, and there are absolutely no convenient features onboard – no glass breakers, no seatbelt cutters, so don’t expect a versatile knife.
+These features are almost always unnecessary, so don’t consider it a fatal flaw.

 Pros